MystenLabs/sui/CONTRIBUTING.md

 ## Coding Guidelines for Rust code

-For detailed guidance on how to contribute to the Rust code in the Fastpay repository refer to [Coding Guidelines](https://developers.libra.org/docs/coding-guidelines).
+For detailed guidance on how to contribute to the Rust code in the Sui repository refer to [Coding Guidelines](https://developers.libra.org/docs/coding-guidelines).

 ## Pull Requests